AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 -

 Create role-based action plans.
 Write template recommendations for CEO, CTO, and operations roles at each scoring level.
+These should sound like one firm's voice, not whichever associate happens to be on the engagement.

 -